 How to Build a Sense of Team Spirit in Your Organization?

 It is no simple task to manage your employees' concerns while also catering to the team's interests.
-This duality often exposes the lack of experience in managers, which, in turn, leads to companies failing to complete massive projects.
+This duality often exposes the lack of experience in managers, leading to companies have a leadership vacuum, failing to complete massive projects.
 But some ways can help you run a cohesive team driven by a sense of team spirit.